 10.40 WETLANDS AND SECTION 404 PERMITS - INTRODUCTION

-The Iowa DOT is required to comply with all requirements of Section 404 of the Clean Water Act when constructing transportation projects.
-The Water Resources Section of the Office of Location and Environment (OLE) reviews preliminary plans and project concepts for all projects likely to be affected by Section 404.
-Project types that typically require Section 404 review include:
+The Iowa DOT complies with all requirements of Section 404 of the Clean Water Act when constructing transportation projects.
+The Water Resources Section of the Office of Location and Environment (OLE) determines if the project requires a 404 Permit by reviewing preliminary plans and project concepts for all projects that potentially could trigger the need for a Section 404 Permit.
+A 404 Permit is required for the discharge of dredged or fill materials into waters of the United States, which includes wetlands, rivers/steams/drainages, ponds and lakes (fill material is the trigger).
+Typical activities that require Section 404 review include:

 · Widening and Resurfacing